 As a designer, you utilize artistic elements and principles to help create beautiful and effective designs.
 This series will make you more aware of what those design principles are and how you can employ them to make your designs even better!

 This is part II of a three-part series:

-- Back to basics, part I: the elements of design with printmaking
+- Back to Basics I: The elements of design with printmaking

-- Back to basics, part III: the composition of design with photography
+- Back to Basics III: The composition of design with photography

 Painting and the principles of design

 Painting is one of the most original forms of artistic expression.
 Going way back to the prehistoric times with the Lascaux Caves (some of the first recorded human paintings), painting is practiced in all cultures all over the world and has been for hundreds of years.
 To keep it simple, we’ll show off 19th and 20th century expressions to show how you can put the elements and principles of design to work.

 The principles of design are: